vaadin/cdi/vaadin-cdi/README.md

 #### RouteScoped, NormalRouteScoped

 [@RouteScoped](../../master/vaadin-cdi/src/main/java/com/vaadin/cdi/annotation/RouteScoped.java) context lifecycle on its own is same as UI context's.
-Together with the concept of [@RouteScopeOwner](../../master/vaadin-cdi/src/main/java/com/vaadin/cdi/annotation/RouteScopeOwner.java) it can be used to bind beans to router components (target/layout/exceptionhandlers).
+Together with the concept of [@RouteScopeOwner](../../master/vaadin-cdi/src/main/java/com/vaadin/cdi/annotation/RouteScopeOwner.java) it can be used to bind beans to router components (target/layout/exceptionhandler).
 Until owner remains in the route, all beans owned by it remain in the scope.

-Normal, and non-normal meaning can be found at UI scopes.
+Same as before, for vaadin components use `@RouteScoped`, it is a pseudo scope.
+For other beans you can use `@NormalRouteScoped`, it is a normal scope.

 ### Services